 The panelists noted that while surveyors have no data on trust in spokespeople, trust in governmental bodies is low.
-One panelist noticed a serious decline in access to governmental policy and decision-making, as these procedures became chaotic and non-systematic.
+Sydorenko noticed a serious decline in access to governmental policy and decision-making, as these procedures became chaotic and non-systematic.

-Current provisions to restrict ownership concentration of television and radio broadcasting do not work in practice, said a panelist.
+Current provisions to restrict ownership concentration of television and radio broadcasting do not work in practice, said Bolshakova.
 One reason is that the Antimonopoly Committee of Ukraine cannot measure the size of the television market, preventing the committee from determining market shares of television media companies.
 Ukrainian law has no such provisions for other types of media.

-According to a 2020 media survey only 38 percent of respondents care about media ownership.
-While the law requires disclosure of final beneficiaries of television and radio companies, a panelist said that legal mechanisms are needed to punish people who submit false ownership information to NTRBC.
-One panelist recalled only one example: the Ukrainian Media Holding, which was denied frequencies due to opaque ownership.
+According to a 2020 DM survey,18 only 38 percent of respondents care about media ownership.
+While the law requires disclosure of final beneficiaries of television and radio companies, Zakusylo said that legal mechanisms are needed to punish people who submit false ownership information to NTRBC.
+Zakusylo recalled only one example: the Ukrainian Media Holding, which was denied frequencies due to opaque ownership.
 A parliamentary investigative commission found proof of non-transparent concentration of Taras Kozak's channels, but the parliament has not supported its findings.
-In addition, acquisitions of 112 Ukraina, NewsOne, and ZIK did not apply for permission from the

-Antimonopoly Committee.
-The panelist called for provisions allowing NTRBC to investigate ownership, plus amendments to the current laws on funding transparency.
-Another gave very low scores to ownership and financial transparency for impossibility to control funding.
-They said that the only positive aspect is that inquirers can find entity titles in the state register and beneficiaries for some media.
+In addition, acquisitions of 112 Ukraina, NewsOne, and ZIK did not apply for permission from the Antimonopoly Committee.
+Zakusylo called for provisions allowing NTRBC to investigate ownership, plus amendments to the current laws on funding transparency.
+Romanenko gave very low scores to ownership and financial transparency for impossibility to control funding.
+She said that the only positive aspect is that inquirers can find entity titles in the state register and beneficiaries for some media.